FrankOfTheScience/TheBoringChat.Ui/README.md

      npm start
      ```

+## Functional Instructions

+0. **Follow the previous installation and setup instructions**

-8. **Visit the frontend on localhost:**
+1. **Visit the frontend on localhost:**
    - Open your preferred web browser and go to the address `http://localhost:3000`.
 Here you will be able to see the frontend app in action.

+2. **Fill the form:**
+   - Nickname is mandatory, Chatroom is optional
+   - If Chatroom isn't provided you will be joint to the general chat
+   - Provide the same Chatroom name to join a private chat with clients who provided the same Chatroom name

-9. **Optional step: Test the chat with multiple clients:**
+3. **Optional step: Test the chat with multiple clients:**
    - Open another browser or an incognito browsing window.
-   - Visit `http://localhost:3000` to create another instance of the frontend and try chatting between the two clients.
+   - Visit `http://localhost:3000` to create another instance of the frontend and try chatting between the two clients

 ### Enjoy Boredom!!!